burt202/mocks-server-lite/docs/dev_notes.md

 - the title can again just be the version number
 - in the description field add relevant info that describes the release and changes going out
 - lastly click 'Publish release' which will kick off the `publish.yml` github workflow which ultimately runs `npm publish`

+NOTE: if the publishing doesnt work, and errors with a E404 error, its probably because the npm token needs refreshing